Drewpercraft/BlockBank/README.md

 ===========
 /bank announcements {on|off} - Turn broadcast announcements for this bank on or off

-/bank branch {open|close} {name} - Creates a bank using the currently selected WorldGuard coordinates
+/branch create {bankName} {regionName} - Creates a branch for the bank using the WorldGuard region specified

 /bank rate {savings|loan} {rate} - The rate paid/charged for accounts

 /bank open - The minecraft hour the bank opens.

 /bank close - The minecraft hour the bank closes.

-/bank minimum {savings|loan} {amount} - Set the minimum amount to open an account.

 /bank maxOfflineInterest {days}- Number of days account owner can be offline before forfeiting any interest earned.